Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

 In response to objections from clergy, the state Supreme Court stayed the report's release to allow more time for appeals.

-Nine news outlets — including WHYY, the lead station of Keystone Crossroads — and the state attorney general's office then pushed to make the report public, even if only in a redacted form.
+Nine news outlets — including NPR member station WHYY, the lead station of Keystone Crossroads — and the state attorney general's office then pushed to make the report public, even if only in a redacted form.

-Attorney General Josh Shapiro called the clergy's appeals a "desperate attempt to stop the public from learning the truth about their abhorrent conduct," and said he opposes giving clergy the option to essentially rewrite the report "in accordance with their preferred view of the facts."
+Shapiro called the clergy's appeals a "desperate attempt to stop the public from learning the truth about their abhorrent conduct" and said he opposes giving clergy the option to essentially rewrite the report "in accordance with their preferred view of the facts."

-Norman Krumenacker III, the Cambria County judge who presided over the grand jury investigation, also disagreed with the clergy and pushed for an unredacted report to be released in full.
+Norman Krumenacker III, the Cambria County judge who presided over the grand jury investigation, also disagreed with the clergy and pushed for an unredacted report to be released.

-The Pa.
-Supreme Court said Krumenacker's logic was flawed.
-It argued that the Pa.
-Constitution compels the court to put a high premium on an individual's right to reputation.
-In a July 27 order, the high court agreed with an alternate plan proposed by the media intervenors and decided a version which redacted the names of the objectors would be released by mid-August.
+The Pennsylvania Supreme Court said Krumenacker's logic was flawed.
+It argued that the state constitution compels the court to put a high premium on an individual's right to reputation.
+In a July 27 order, the high court agreed with an alternate plan proposed by the media intervenors and decided a version that redacted the names of the objectors would be released by mid-August.

-Hearings to decide if the complaints by individual clergy members are valid will be held in September in Philadelphia.
+Hearings to decide whether the complaints by individual clergy members are valid will be held in September in Philadelphia.

 The group of unnamed challengers said even a redacted version would violate grand jury secrecy rules, because it includes specific facts from the report and "would impermissibly lift the cloak of anonymity they have been afforded."